 On July 13, 2018, Senior Loan Partners as Transferor and Servicer, and BCIC Senior Loan Funding II, LLC ("Senior Loan Funding II"), a newly formed Delaware limited liability company consolidated by Senior Loan Partners, as Borrower, entered into a \$270.0 million Loan and Servicing Agreement (the "New LSA" or the "New Senior Facility") with Morgan Stanley Senior Funding, Inc. ("Morgan Stanley") acting as Administrative Agent and BoNY acting as Collateral Agent.
 The New Senior Facility is scheduled to mature on July 13, 2023.
-Senior Loan Partners and Senior Loan Funding II, as applicable, have made certain customary representations and warranties, and are required to comply with various covenants, including collateral maintenance, reporting requirements, usual and customary events of default and other customary requirements for similar facilities.
-Senior Loan Partners and Senior Loan Funding II were not in default with any covenants or requirements thereunder as of December 31, 2018.
+Senior Loan Funding II, as applicable, has made certain customary representations and warranties, and is required to comply with various covenants, including collateral maintenance, reporting requirements, usual and customary events of default and other customary requirements for similar facilities.
+Senior Loan Funding II was not in default with any covenants or requirements thereunder as of December 31, 2019.

-As of December 31, 2018, \$245.5 million was drawn on the New Senior Facility, and subject to compliance with applicable covenants and borrowing base limitations, the undrawn amount was \$24.5 million.
-The average outstanding debt balance during the years ended December 31, 2018 and 2017 were \$184.2 million and \$85.9 million, respectively, and the maximum amount borrowed during the same periods were \$245.5 million and \$146.9 million, respectively, under the Senior Facility and the New Senior Facility.
-During the years ended December 31, 2018 and 2017, \$8.7 million and \$4.2 million of interest expense and other debt related expenses were incurred, respectively.
+As of December 31, 2019, \$217.5 million was drawn on the New Senior Facility, and subject to compliance with applicable covenants and borrowing base limitations, the undrawn amount was \$52.5 million.
+The average outstanding debt balance during the years ended December 31, 2019 and 2018 were \$230.4 million and \$184.2 million, respectively, and the maximum amount borrowed during the same periods were \$252.0 million and \$245.5 million, respectively, under the Senior Facility and the New Senior Facility.
+During the years ended December 31, 2019 and 2018, \$11.0 million and \$8.7 million of interest expense and other debt related expenses were incurred, respectively.

-As of December 31, 2018, Senior Loan Partners had total investments at fair value of \$340.0 million, comprised of senior secured first lien loans, delayed draw term loans and undrawn revolving loans to a total of 27 borrowers.
-As of December 31, 2018, none of these loans were on non-accrual status.
-Purchase of investments for the year ended December 31, 2018 was \$225.2 million.
-Proceeds from investment sales, prepayments or exits for the year ended December 31, 2018 were \$103.1 million.
-Additionally, Senior Loan Partners had unfunded commitments to 10 borrowers totaling \$19.9 million.
-The aggregate fair value of the unfunded commitments at

-December 31, 2018 was \$19.8 million.
-The weighted average yield of the portfolio at its current cost basis as of December 31, 2018 and 2017 was 7.49% and 6.77%, respectively.
-Below is a summary of Senior Loan Partners' portfolio as of December 31, 2018:
+As of December 31, 2019, Senior Loan Partners had total investments at fair value of \$259.5 million, comprised of senior secured first lien loans, and delayed draw term loans to a total of 22 borrowers.
+As of December 31, 2019, none of these loans were on non-accrual status.
+Purchase of investments for the year ended December 31, 2019 was \$19.2 million.
+Proceeds from investment sales, prepayments or exits for the year ended December 31, 2019 were \$93.6 million.
+Additionally, Senior Loan Partners had unfunded commitments to three borrowers totaling \$2.7 million.
+The aggregate fair value of the unfunded commitments at December 31, 2019 was \$2.6 million.
+The weighted average yield of the portfolio at its current cost basis as of December 31, 2019 and 2018 was 6.64% and 7.49%, respectively.
+Below is a summary of Senior Loan Partners' portfolio as of December 31, 2019: